ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

     - The probability that a row is missing from the dataset.
     - 0.01 (1%)

-When applying :code:`omit_row` noise, each row of data is seleceted for omission independently with probability :code:`row_probability`.
+When applying :code:`omit_row` noise, each row of data is selected for omission independently with probability :code:`row_probability`.